($1,263) Moving from San Francisco to Seattle

 When is the best time to move from San Francisco to Seattle?

-The best time to move from San Francisco to Seattle is during the transitional seasons of spring or fall, considering the summer highs of 76ºF and the winter lows of 36ºF in Seattle.
+The best time to move from San Francisco to Seattle is during the spring or fall.
+These seasons offer milder weather and avoid higher moving costs during the peak moving season in San Francisco.

 When is the cheapest time to move from San Francisco to Seattle?